 David: So let us do the homework for you.
 And believe it or not in our environment you’ll see they bring a much better price.
 Whether its crystal, art comes in so many different forms: crystal, silver, bronzes, paintings, fake photographs.
 Bring it in, let us do the homework I think you’d be surprised many times.

 Host: Yes, and it’s David and his team.
 He has a team of people doing the work for you.
-If you want to find out how much your valuables may be worth, e-mail them at Info@biltmoreloan.com or you can give them a call, they have two locations in Scottsdale you will need an appointment (480) 991-5626.
-Their Chandler location, walk-ins are welcomed there, (480) 705-5626.
+If you want to find out how much your valuables may be worth, e-mail them at [email protected] or you can give them a call, they have two locations, Call them in Scottsdale at (480) 991-5626.
+Their Chandler location, at (480) 705-5626.
+No appointments required.
 You can also email them and then go to their website at www.biltmoreloan.com.

 Host: Hey mom!
 Go clean out your jewelry box cause I got something to tell you, ok?
 When you go through it and you think you know what, you come across some items you think, you know what, I’m kinda done with these, I love them, I treasure them but you know what, I just don’t need them anymore.
 This is the man you called David Goldstein of Biltmore Loan and Jewelry.
 He is back with us and this is the deal, David is that it doesn’t matter whether not you want to sell sometimes you can actually loan on some of these valuables that we have cause we might not be ready to give them up.